moneroguides/1x02-setting-up-your-own-node/script.md

 Running your own node and connecting to the P2P network is kind of like downloading and seeding a torrent for all those who want to access it.

 Nodes are programmed to follow a certain set of rules which facilitate the running of the network.
 An important abstraction from these rules is the consensus mechanism.
-It is through this mechanism that the legitimate history of the Monero blockhain is maintained.
+It's through this mechanism that the legitimate history of the Monero blockhain is maintained.

-The greater the number of nodes in the network the more resilient it is against both denial of service attacks and network partitioning.
+The greater the number of nodes in the network, the more resilient it is against both denial of service attacks and network partitioning.

-Nodes are typically separated into two categories, local and remote.
+Nodes are typically separated into two categories: local and remote.
 Local nodes are those within your local network while remote nodes are those outside your local network.

 ### REMOTE VS LOCAL

 There are a few benefits to running a local node, the most notable of which is privacy!

-When you connect to remote nodes, it is possible for the host to obtain the following details: Your IP address, the block height from which your wallet started synchronisation, the transaction IDs you broadcast and a list of decoys.
+When you connect to remote nodes, it's possible for the host to obtain the following details: Your IP address, the block height from which your wallet started synchronisation, the transaction IDs you broadcast and a list of decoys.
 Depending on your own privacy concerns, this might not be ideal.

-That being said, if you are unable to run your own node for whatever reason, you can skip over this video for now.
+That being said, if you're unable to run your own node for whatever reason, you can skip over this video for now.
 Just make sure you connect to a remote node hosted by someone you can trust.
 This is very important!

 Another thing to think about, either when connecting to remote nodes or hosting your own, is that your internet service provider (ISP) will be able recognise this.
 Although this information doesn't deanonymise your address or your transaction, it may still be used in a malicious way.